jorgeortizfuentes/spanish_nlp/README-dev.md

 **The process is as follows:**

-1. When changes are pushed to the `main` branch.
+1. When changes are merged (usually via Pull Request) into the `main` branch.
 2. The GitHub Actions workflow is automatically triggered.
 3. Tests are run (`make test`).
 4. If tests pass, the package is built (`hatchling build`).